-To succeed in any area of your life, be it professionally or personally; one must start with a goal.
-Our ability to set and achieve goals will give us a sense of direction, goal setting is the first step to success.
-People always say we must work hard to get where we want to be.
-Well, that is true, but we cannot get to where we want if we do not know where we're going.
+To succeed in any area of life, be it professionally or personally, one must start with a goal.
+The ability to set and achieve goals that give direction is the first step to success.
 We see this every day.
 We work with youth who know where they want to go in life or what they aspire to be but have no clear plan or path to follow.

 Setting goals is important because it gives youth and their efforts more focus.
 What do you want to do?
 Why do you want to do it?
 What will it mean to you?
 How will it make you feel?
 How will you get there?
 What steps do you need to take to achieve your goal?

-Goals enable us to control the direction of our life, and they allow the things that are happening (or going to happen) around us to be self-directed or positive rather than random or negative.
-Setting goals has a way of helping us stay focused, and it becomes easier for us to maintain the motivation required to achieve a goal.
+Setting goals guides the direction of one's life and allows the things that are happening (or going to happen) around us to be self-directed.
+Setting goals has a way of helping a person stay focused, and often makes it easier to sustain the motivation required to achieve success.

-We often encounter youth that are unsure of the direction to go in or those that are completely lost in life.
+Youth are often unsure of the direction to go, and some may be lost in life.
 By showing interns how to set goals, their priorities and personal desires are defined.
 The goal-setting process will require them to consider their lives and what is most important.
 It can provide meaning when life seems fruitless; it fuels dreams and ideas.
 When setting goals, one must consider other people and how they might be affected, how the goal will be achieved, and what resources are available to make it happen.

 By teaching interns how to set goals, they will become more confident.
 Working toward goals will raise their self-esteem and self-respect.
-As they begin to move toward accomplishing their set goals, we'll see how they develop a tremendous feeling of personal pride and accomplishment.
+As they begin to move toward accomplishing their set goals, we may see them develop personal pride and a sense of accomplishment.

-HAVE A GREAT SCHOOL YEAR!
+HAVE A GREAT SCHOOLL YEAR!

-Office of Youth Programs School Year Internship Program
+Office of Youth Programs

+High School Internship Program